Professor - Music

 Dr. You’s solo and ensemble performances include the Beijing Film Orchestra, the Washington, DC Chamber Orchestra, the Aspen Music Festival, the Ravinia Music Festival, the Lake Superior Music Festival, and National Public Radio.

 Dr. You has published various books and articles in the US and China pertaining to the history, analysis, and performance practice of cello repertoire.
-Due to her outstanding achievements, Professor You has been included annually in the Who’s Who in America since 2004.
+Due to her outstanding achievements, Professor You has been included annually in the Who’s Who in America since 2004 and received the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who’s Who in 2018.
 Dr. Yali You was recognized by Hamline Undergraduate Student Congress as the 2015 Faculty Member of the Year.